vermaaarti/Performance-Planning-Application/README.md

   3. It has a list of employees with columns : EmployeeName(hyperlink), Email, ManagerName, Department, PlannerName, Performance Challenge(Input type dropdown : "Training Required", "Was/Is in PIP" , "No certification", "No challenges"), Performance Rating(Input type dropdown : Poor, Satisfactory,Good, Excellent), "Status", StatusOfPlanning etc.
   4. There is a button at the top "Add new employee" with which a new page will open to add a new employee.
 Mandatory fields are : EmployeeName, Manager(Dropdown), Department(Dropdown),    Planner(Dropdown), Approver(Dropdown)
   5. EmployeeName hyperlink will open the same page with values binded.
-Fields will be editable only upto when that particular employee performance status is "Draft".
+Fields will be editable only upto when that particular employee performance status is "draft".
   6. Both admins and planners can see "Save As Draft" button, which will enable them to save changes(Performance Rating) of employees.